bubblxs/steam-shutdxwn/README.md

-# steam-shutdxwn
+## steam shutdxwn

-it shutdown your computer when all your steam downloads have finished.
+Shutdown your computer once all your Steam downloads have finished.